JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/search.md

 * Click in the search field.
 * Press Ctrl + F.

+## Search history

+To find the search history, you can right click in the search field.
+Only ten recent searches will be displayed in the sub-menu.
+You can find clear history button under your search history.

 ## Search settings

 At the right of the search text field, 2 buttons allow for selecting some settings: